toladata/Knowledgebase/en/indicators/what-is-an-indicator/add-indicators.md

 ![](/assets_en/numeric.PNG)

-Calculate results for numeric indicators as average, sum or count of collected data.
+Calculate results for numeric indicators as a sum of collected data.

 Use **percentage** for indicators like 'percentage of beneficiaries trained', 'percentage of beneficiaries who passed the exam' etc.